SQream/sqream_docs/architecture/concurrency_and_scaling_in_sqream.rst

 A SQreamDB cluster can execute one statement per worker process while also supporting the concurrent operation of multiple workers.
 A number of small statements will execute alongside these statements without waiting or blocking anything.

+Utility functions that require little resources such as :ref:`show_server_status`, will be executed regardless of load.

 .. list-table:: Minimum Resource Required Per Worker
    :widths: auto
    :header-rows: 1